lionelmace/vpc-on-classic-vsi/vsi_is_about_vpc.md

 {{site.data.keyword.vsi_is_short}} also have the following features that provide a simpler user experience and cost savings:
 * New {{site.data.keyword.cloud_notm}} console
-* New Virtual Private Cloud regional API and CLI
+* New Virtual Private Cloud API and CLI
 * New billing model with sustained usage discount tiers, as described in [Pricing](/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-virtual-servers-for-vpc)

 {{site.data.keyword.vsi_is_short}} are not compatible with the classic virtual server offerings.
 If you are interested in any of the  {{site.data.keyword.cloud_notm}} {{site.data.keyword.BluVirtServers_short}} offerings on the classic infrastructure, see [IBM Cloud Virtual Servers](/docs/vsi?topic=virtual-servers-getting-started-tutorial#getting-started-tutorial).